spacegangster/f-empower/README.md

 # F-EMPOWER
-## A set of functions oriented towards functional composition
+## A set of functions designed for composition
-It makes your code lighter and easier to read, while improving performance.
+It makes your code leaner and easier to read, improves development speed and efficiency.
 Use it to precompile functions, or make partial functions before their usage.
-Written with V8 optimizing copiler in mind, so functional monomorphism is emphasized.
+Written with V8's optimizing copiler (Crankshaft) in mind, so functional monomorphism is emphasized.

-Includes nonrecursive cloning function (clonedeep2)
+Includes nonrecursive deep cloning function (clonedeep2)

-The set is still not so big as lodash, so I use it WITH lodash.

 CommonJS and AMD loaders are supported
-No support for lots of runtime scenarios like lodash does

 ## Install
 `npm install f-empower`

 ## Use
 ### NodeJS
 ```coffeescript